google-deepmind/open_spiel/docs/windows.md

 Now you can execute the abvove file from any directory

-In `C:\Users\MyUser\open_spiel\open_spiel\python\examples` there are different Python-scripts but to run these you might have to install the Pytho-library (And might have to update PYTHONPATH)
+In `C:\Users\MyUser\open_spiel\open_spiel\python\examples` there are different Python-scripts but to run these you might have to install the Python-library (And might have to update PYTHONPATH)

-Use pip for that
+Use pip for that, and I have seen the following being used

 pip install absl-py